malmgrenola/square-circles/README.md

 4. As a site user, I want to get an error message if the url is wrong, so I know that the page does not exists.
 5. As a site user, I want to see the current weather so I know if I need to wear full jacket or shorts when visiting.
 6. As a site user, I want to use a interactive map, so I can get an overview of the different pitches type.
+7. As a site user, I want to find the park on social media, so I can follow the park and it's visitors.

 #### Registration and user accounts goals